hyunsukr/SwiftEats/README.md

 - Big sql tables that can be broken down and joined

 ## Running
 This application can be downloaded and ran by doing npm install if you will like the nodemailer and formiable npm packages.
 If those packages are of no need you can simply write index.js which will start your application on your local address port 1234 (ex 127.0.0.1:1234).
 This application was tested on Unix and does work on any linux machine.
-Possibly on windos also.
+Possibly on windows also.